 Annual Contributions: The plan's actuaries determine an "annual required contribution" (ARC) into SCERS so its assets grow in tandem with pension costs, which rise as new employees join SCERS, wages increase, and retirees live longer.
 In response to the drop in the value of its invested assets and its funded status coming out of the 2008-09 recession, SCERS and the City enhanced the plan in 2013 by revising its ARC calculation so SCERS will be fully funded after a fixed 30-year period beginning January 1, 2013 and ending January 1, 2043.
-In addition to the employee and employer annual required contributions, the City pays an additional fluctuating amount to achieve the fully funded status by 2043.
-These amounts are reflected in departmental budgets throughout the 2023 Proposed Budget.
+The annual required contribution is composed of two parts: employee contributions, which are established by the City's labor agreements, and employer contributions.
+Employer contribution amounts are reflected in departmental budgets throughout the 2023 Adopted Budget.